Castlefield Viaduct, Castlefield

 What is Castlefield Viaduct?

 The Castlefield Viaduct is a Grade II listed Victorian steel railway viaduct located in Manchester’s historic Castlefield area.
-Built in 1892 by the Manchester, Sheffield & Lincolnshire Railway (later the Great Central Railway), it was designed to carry heavy rail traffic into the city’s central stations.
-Stretching 330 metres (1,082 ft) across the Castlefield Basin, the viaduct is supported by impressive steel lattice girders and sits alongside a series of brick railway arches (en.wikipedia.org).
+Completed in 1893 and designed by Heenan & Froude, it was built to carry heavy rail traffic into the Great Northern Warehouse.
+Stretching roughly 330 metres (1,080 ft) across the Castlefield Basin, the viaduct is supported by steel lattice girders and sits alongside a series of brick railway arches (en.wikipedia.org).

-After falling into disuse in the late 20th century, the viaduct stood unused for decades until the National Trust transformed it into a unique urban “sky park.”
-This temporary green space, opened to the public in August 2022, features raised planters, walkways, and interpretation boards telling the story of Castlefield’s industrial heritage (nationaltrust.org.uk).
+After closing to rail traffic in 1954, the viaduct stood unused for decades until the National Trust transformed it into a unique urban “sky park.”
+The temporary green space opened to the public in 2022 and features raised planters, walkways, and interpretation boards telling the story of Castlefield’s industrial heritage (nationaltrust.org.uk).

 The sky park project is a pilot to explore long-term reuse, combining heritage conservation with urban greening while offering elevated views of Manchester’s canals, warehouses, and modern skyline.